- What is the E2 Visa?

 E2 Visa status renewal

-As long as you stay on the good side of the US immigration laws regarding the E2 visa, you can stay in the US on E-2 status for as long as your visa is valid.
+As long as you stay on the good side of the US immigration laws regarding the E2 visa, you can remain in the US on E-2 status for as long as your visa is valid.

 If you wish to extend your stay, you can renew your E2 visa.
 As long as your business and intent are still relevant, you can apply for a renewal.
 Ensure you do so before your E2 visa, and I-94 card expires.